 When City pegged them back to 2-2, it felt as though the visitors would be the team to find the winner - and they almost did when David Silva poked just wide of an empty net at full stretch.

 But Liverpool showed the character of champions just when they needed it most.
 Coutinho pounced on Vincent Kompany’s sliced clearance to whip a wonderful low shot into the bottom corner.

 The whole stadium went wild.
 Rodgers, so often the epitome of cool, could not resist a jig and a dance on the pitch, turning to owner John W Henry in the directors box with an enormous smile and a clenched fist.
 “We’re going to win the league,” rang around Anfield and it sounded like 400,000 - not 40,000 - were in this famous old ground.

 “I thought we were incredible today,” said Rodgers.
 “We showed so much spirit, so much quality.
 We were outstanding in the first-half.
 It showed you the character in this group to come back.”

 Rodgers will do his best this week to make sure his players stay calm and focused.
 He has already lost Jordan Henderson to a three-game ban for a nasty studs-up challenge on Samir Nasri in added time for which he was shown a straight red card.

 Luis Suarez was also fortunate to escape a second booking for a blatant dive, while he was constantly in the ear of referee Mark Clattenburg.
-The team needs the Uruguayan to play every minute of the remainder of the campaign, particularly if the injury that forced off Daniel Sturridge proves more serious than first appeared.
+They need the Uruguayan to play every minute of the remainder of the campaign, particularly if the injury that forced off Daniel Sturridge proves more serious than first appeared.